MCG crowd of 78,113 fans tops post-COVID world record

 Victorian fans have been more reluctant than normal to attend games this year as the world adapts to life post-COVID.

-People arrived early to watch the Army band perform an array of rocking covers, including The Darkness’ I Believe in a Thing Called Love.
+People arrived early to watch an army band perform an array of rocking covers, including The Darkness’ I Believe in a Thing Called Love.

 If Meatloaf’s infamous 2011 grand final performance is the musical nadir on the Ponsford stage, the talented servicemen and women were at the complete opposite end of the spectrum.